chrismatteson/terraform-code-style-guide/README.md

 ### Comments

-Comments are crucial for telling the story.
+Comments are crucial for understanding complicated code.
 They however can also become distracting when adding more verbosity than necessary.
 It’s crucial to consider the audience when considering comments.
 I typically recommend writing code oriented towards someone else with a solid but not necessarily complete mastery of Terraform.
 Terraform is already “documentation” so the recommended guidelines are:

 *   Consider the audience when writing comments.
 Typically the recommendation is writing code oriented towards someone else with a solid but not necessarily complete mastery of Terraform.
 Do not write to the lowest common denominator
-*   Comments should add additional detail, not restate something which the resource clearly demonstrates.
+*   Comments should add additional detail, often the “why”, not restate something which the resource clearly demonstrates.
+*   Be consistent with types of comment delimiters used.
+General preference by populatority:
     *   Use hash (#) exclusively over double slash (//)
     *   Prefer hash (#) to multiline comments (/* */) unless the comment is very long, such as or for use while commenting out resources
 *   Metadata often requires comments
     *   Metadata including lifecycle or count usually represent a lot of additional information regarding their purpose, but which typically can’t be understood from reaching just the singular resource block.
 Add a quick comment that addresses why this is used.
+*   Loops, counts, and other complicated dynamic code almost always deserves a comment.
+*   It should never take longer than a minute from someone adept in Terraform, but not familiar with a certain codebase to understand what a particular resource or data source is doing.

 ### Dynamic Code

 Terraform provides a lot of ways to minimize the code that needs to be written, one of the most powerful mechanisms is the ability to write dynamic code.
-Terraform 0.12 introduced some new constructs such as for_each and dynamic blocks to supplement count, and 0.13 will introduce further dynamic features with the extension of count and for_each to modules.
+Terraform 0.12 introduced some new constructs such as for_each and dynamic blocks to supplement count, and 0.13 introduced further dynamic features with the extension of count and for_each to modules.

 Shorter, more dynamic code however is also more complex, and the readability of the module can be lost in the mission to save lines.
 Do use dynamic code, but as mentioned in the comments section, almost any use of dynamic code merits at least a one line explanation of what is going on.

 One special consideration is using Count as an on/off switch.
-It’s a common practice dating back to at least a blog from Gruntworks.
+It’s a common practice dating back to at least a blog from 2016.
 It’s an incredibly powerful mechanism to make the code applicable to more use cases.
 However it’s very easy to abuse.
 For modules which are not “Generalized”, **it’s usually better to use the copy->paste->edit workflow to create a new module than to use count as a switch.**

 ### Provider and Module Versions